School Communications

 ~JANET SWIECICHOWSKI, APR, CEL Vice President

-Connect with key representatives of internal and external audiences.
+Connect with key stakeholders.
 Using a combination of simple online surveys, small focus groups and one-on-one chats, learn the things that went well over the last year and where improvement is needed.
 Be intentional about the time and energy you spend in this stage of research.
-If the CEL team can help take a survey or other research project off your plate to allow you to focus on other work, just let us know.
+If our CEL team can help with the research, just let us know.

-• Did secretaries have the resources they needed to answer the most common and frequent questions?
-What might have made them feel more prepared to share basic factual information on a day-to-day basis?
+Did office assistants have the resources they needed to answer common questions?
+What might have made their jobs easier on a day-to-day basis?

-• Did principals feel equipped to respond to inquiries and criticisms with timely support?
-Are there channels or procedures that could be improved from their point of view?
+Did principals feel supported in their communications?
+And equipped to respond to inquiries with timely support?
+What channels or procedures could be improved from their point of view?

-• How satisfied were families of students with the format, speed and focus of the messages they received or sought over the past year?
-Does family satisfaction vary between campuses or the school system at large?
+How satisfied were families of students with the format, speed and focus of communication they received?
+Does family satisfaction vary between campuses?

-Using the feedback, identify the most valuable improvements to plan over the next 12 months.
-Rank order priorities from “fast and simple” to those that will require more research or learning to implement effectively, and assign realistic timelines to each.
+Using feedback, identify the most valuable improvements for the next 12 months.
+Rank order priorities from “fast and simple” to those that will require more resources to implement effectively.
+Assign realistic timelines to each.

-If you don’t already have a key message document for your school system, add that to your plan.
-The time you spend creating this will be returned ten-fold, simplifying your writing for future web and social content, news releases and countless other internal and external messages with ready-made phrases that tie back to your strategic work.
+Refresh your key message document for your school system.
+The time you spend proactively messaging will be returned ten-fold, simplifying future writing for web and social content, news releases and countless other internal and external messages.

 Whether inside or outside your school system, people are the backbone of your success.
-As the daily hustle of school days winds down, take a little time to better understand what opinion leaders are saying about your schools.
-After all, it’s been a long year!
+As the daily hustle of school days winds down, take a little time to better understand what opinion leaders are thinking about your schools.

 Check in with community leaders and partners.
 How are they feeling about the school district?
-From their point of view, what went well over the past year, and what could be improved going forward?
+From their point of view, what went well and what could be improved going forward?

-Consider the opportunities to re-invest in community relationships as COVID restrictions ease.
+Consider the opportunities to re-invest in community relationships.
 An intentional but casual, coffee or lunch date with one or two key leaders each month could go a long way in reestablishing open lines of communication and identifying opportunities for improvement or collaboration.

-Your online presence has never been more influential — and essential — as it has been over the past year.
+Your online presence has never been more influential — and essential.
 Focus on the places your employees and student families are getting their information, and consider sources that are less than official.

-How did your website meet your ever-shifting needs last year?
+How is your website meeting ever-shifting needs?
 Review your Google Analytics for traffic and behavior to better understand users’ preferences and priorities.
-(If you don’t have Google Analytics installed on your district website, make that a high priority on your communications plan.)
+(If you don’t have Google Analytics set up, make that a high priority on your communications plan.
+We can help.)

-What website updates are needed to keep your content fresh and engaging?
-Are there outdated head shots of leaders?
+Website updates keep your content fresh and engaging.
+Are there outdated headshots of leaders?
 Student or staff photos that are more than four years old?
 Pages, documents or other resources that should be retired?

 Analyze insights from your social media platforms.
 What was the most popular content, time and day of the week, campaigns versus one-off posts, use of photos and videos, etc.?

-• If you have more than one social media channel, which one provided the greatest reward for your investment of time and energy?
+If you have more than one social media channel, which one provides the greatest reward for your investment of time and energy?

 A content calendar is one of the most powerful ways to plan and simplify your digital media efforts in the coming year.
-It is well worth your time to spend a day or two this summer mapping out web and social media content for at least the next few months.
-This work will help simplify and automate your workflow, no matter how wacky a future week might get.
+Spend a day or two this summer mapping out web and social media content.
+Share it with leaders; they will appreciate your proactive approach.
+This work can streamline your workflow, no matter how wacky a future week might get.

 Claim your Google Business page (if you haven’t already).
-How are the Google reviews?
-Develop a plan to solicit positive reviews privately (it only takes a few)..
-Consider how you can use the connections being developed in your relationship work to intentionally build the number of local, positive reviews.
+Are there Google reviews?
+Develop a plan to solicit reviews privately (it only takes a few).
+Consider how you can use the connections and relationships to intentionally build the number of local, positive reviews.

 The most valuable (and happy) professionals spend time reflecting on their own performance and learning every day.
 Summer is the perfect time to take stock of where you are in your career and how you can continue to strengthen your skills and knowledge.